 Although I used to think that the case for veganism was clear-cut and unambiguous, I have now come to understand that there are arguments for and against all three alimentary ideals.

 Pasture raising may improve our environment in several significant ways, but its potential expansion of land and water use is disconcerting.
-Factory farming may be the most “efficient” model, but it is riddled with ethical environmental concerns.
-And while veganism is preferable to the others in a nearly every way, its short term economic effects are nothing to overlook.
+Factory farming may be the most “efficient” model, but it is riddled with ethical and environmental concerns.
+And while veganism is preferable to the others in nearly every way, its short term economic effects are nothing to overlook.

 In the end, after conducting this analysis, I still find the vegan path to be the least harmful to the world.
 Trading short term employment for the preservation of our wondrous planet — the oasis that of flora and fauna that fuels our economy and nurtures the unparalleled beauty of our natural world — seems like a trade we should be all willing to make.

 However, now wary of veganism’s short term economic drawbacks, this support will be more nuanced than before.